openpreserve/jpylyzer/_posts/2017-08-23-Release-of-jpylyzer-1-18-0.md

 ---
 {% include JB/setup %}

 *Jpylyzer* 1.18.0 (AKA the "delayed 2017 spring clean-up release") is out now.
+This is mainly a maintenance release.

+## Installation with pip

 The most notable change is that it is now possible to install *jpylyzer* with the [*pip*](https://en.wikipedia.org/wiki/Pip_(package_manager)) package manager.
 This makes installing *jpylyzer* on any platform as simple as typing:

     pip install jpylyzer

 More details can be found in the [User Manual]({{ BASE_PATH }}/userManual.html).
 Note that all previous installation methods (Debian packages, stand-alone Windows binaries) are still supported, and will remain so.

+## Other changes

 Most other changes in this release are 'under the hood' and therefore less notable to most users: